x8c8r/cc-gamemanager/README.md

 - Restore version number in bottom left corner to vanilla
 - Unlock Achievements (Steam)
 - Unlock "Cheated cookies taste awful" achievement easily
+- Put your game to sleep as if "Sleep mode timeout" option was on

 <br>**EXPERIMENTAL:**
 - Unlock absolutely any achievement
+- Bring back features from web version(currently only the topbar) (Steam)
+- Change your game seed

 ### How to use:
 **Web**: